NASA-AMMOS/slim-leaderboard/README.md

 **Arguments:**
 - `config_path`: Path to the JSON configuration file.
-- (Optional) `--output_format`: Choose from 'TREE', 'TABLE', 'MARKDOWN', or 'CSV'.
+- (Optional) `--output_format`: Choose from 'TREE', 'TABLE', 'MARKDOWN', or 'PLAIN'.
 Default is 'TREE'.
 - (Optional) `--unsorted`: If included, the results will not be sorted.
 - (Optional) `--verbose`: If included, outputs verbose information, including detailed statistics and explanations for each check performed.
 - (Optional) `--emoji`: If included, outputs emojis for statuses rathe than pure text (e.g. ✅ ❌ ⚠️ etc.)